amit17133129/devops-nexus-projects/assignment-1/Readme.md

 ## Run below commands to launch the resources.
 ## terraform init:
-    Run below command to install res[ective providers and modules.
+    Run below command to install respective providers and modules.

 ```
     terraform init